angelsucasas/Ikaruga2.0/README.md

 should contain a minimal example of use (perhaps as little as one line of code; skip the unusual use cases or anything not needed by most users); the DESCRIPTION should describe your module in broad terms, generally in just a few paragraphs; more detail of the module's routines or methods, lengthy code examples, or other in-depth material should be given in subsequent sections.

-Ideally, someone who's slightly familiar with your module should be able to refresh their memory without hitting "page down".
-As your reader continues through the document, they should receive a progressively greater amount of knowledge. -- from perlmodstyle

 tell them what it is (with context) show them what it looks like in action